 Contact Queensland Government on 1300 654 687 to find out about support if your small business has been impacted by the international outbreak of novel coronavirus (COVID-19).
 Local teams are ready to talk you through the support and services on offer.
 You can also visit the Business Queensland website for details.

-Read our latest our Business in Redlands Coast e-newsletter.
+Read our latest Business in Redlands Coast e-newsletter.

 Council is working with businesses, community groups, local event organisers and tourism operators to assist them in following the Australian Government's directions.
-For enquiries about events, please contact Council on firstname.lastname@example.org
+Information on COVID Safe checklists for events can be found on Council's Tourism and Events Industry Support page.
+For further enquiries about events on Redlands Coast, please contact Council on firstname.lastname@example.org

 View additional information about indoor and outdoor gathering restrictions on Council's events and what's on page

-Contact your sporting club or association directly to find out whether activities will continue and if special measures have been put in place.
+Contact your sporting club or association directly to find out when activities will continue and what special measures have been put in place.

 If you have family, friends or a neighbour who may be able to help, please reach out to them first.
 If you still are unable to be self-reliant, call the Community Recovery Hotline on 1800 173 349 to arrange the non-contact delivery of essential food and medication.